APPLICATION DEADLINE: MARCH 2, 2015

 - Make a direct contribution to global education efforts by advancing connected, creative learning.

-- Directly apply skills, talents, and ideas to instigate change.
+- Directly apply skills, talents, and ideas to provoke positive change.

 - Experience a teaching approach focused on cultivating creativity and confidence